 For today, let’s discuss missed visits or issues with drop off/ pick up.
 What happens if mom/dad doesn’t show up time after time?
 What happens if mom is always late?

-Generally speaking, the Court will likely not take away the parent’s right to visit simply because he is visiting or because he is visiting at the wrong times and in the wrong ways.
+Generally speaking, the Court will likely not take away the parent’s right to visit simply because he is not visiting or because he is visiting at the wrong times and in the wrong ways.
 The Court may, however, look to ensure that the custodial parent is not inconvenienced by the missed/late visits by imposing conditions for notice.

 If the parent is not exercising the visitation, or is doing so in an inconsistent fashion, the custodial parent can move to modify the terms of the visitation.
 Dad can look to decrease the amount of visitation (since it is not being exercised anyway).
 Mom can look to require that Dad notify her 48 hours in advance if he will indeed visit during his ordered time.
 Dad can look to have Mom confirm that she is en route to his house and expects to be on time.
 Depending on the issue, the custodial parent can look to have the Court order that some action be taken to ensure that some condition is in place to keep everyone notified about what is happening.